ssube/onnx-web/docs/user-guide.md

 The upscale tab provides a dedicated way to upscale an image and run face correction using Real ESRGAN and GFPGAN, without running a diffusion pipeline at all.
 This can be faster and avoids making unnecessary changes to the image.

+Resize the output image before returning it to the client.

+Enabling this will run Real ESRGAN and requires an upscaling model.

+Check out [the Real ESRGAN Github](https://github.com/xinntao/Real-ESRGAN) for more details.

+#### Scale parameter

+The output scale for Real ESRGAN.

+#### Outscale parameter

+The final output scale after running Real ESRGAN.
+This can increase _or_ decrease the size of the final output.
+Lanczos interpolation is used when the outscale is greater than the scale.

+#### Denoise parameter

+The amount of denoising to apply when using the RealESR x4 v4 model.
+Can be used to avoid over-smoothing the results.

+#### Face correction and strength

+Run face correction the the output image before returning it to the client.

+Enabling this will run GFPGAN and requires a correction model.

+Check out [the GFPGAN Github](https://github.com/TencentARC/GFPGAN) for more details.

 ### Settings tab

 The settings tab provides access to some of the settings and allows you to reset the state of the other tabs to the defaults, if they get out of control.

+#### API server setting

 Changing the API server will reload the client.

+#### Reset tab buttons

+Resets the state of each tab to the default, if some controls become glitchy.

 ## Known Errors